bk/wmk/readme.md

 The following default shortcodes are provided by the `wmk` installation:

-- `include`: Insert the contents of the named file at this point.
-  One required argument: `filename`.
-Optional argument: `fallback` (which defaults to the empty string), indicating what to show if the file is not found.
-The file must be inside the content directory (`CONTENTDIR`), otherwise it will not be read.
-The path is interpreted as relative to the directory in which the Markdown file is placed.
-A path starting with `/` is taken to start at `CONTENTDIR`.
-Nested includes are possible but the paths of subincludes are interpreted relative to the original directory (rather than the directory in which the included file has been placed).
-Note that `include()` is always handled before other shortcodes.

 - `figure`: An image wrapped in a `<figure>` tag.
 Accepts the following
   arguments: `src` (the image path or URL), `img_link`, `link_target`, `caption`, `figtitle`, `alt`, `credit` (image attribution), `credit_link`,